Willgunter/Discord-Clone/README.md

     is not a constructor".
 Tomorrow I am planning on combing through more of the fCC video to see how the guy manages it, maybe that will help?
+    - Looking more into the issue, working theory is issue w MongoDB setup

 Resources I used:
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)